charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 usernames will come from Keystone, but what they can do in the cluster is controlled by another system.

-In order to enable authorization feature in **Charmed Kubernetes** one should change the default config of the charm and switch to **RBAC** authorization mode as follows:
+In order to enable authorisation feature in **Charmed Kubernetes** , change the default config of the charm and switch to **RBAC** authorization mode as follows:

 ```bash